adibirzu/oci-usage-to-adw-function/README.md

 ### Prerequisites
 The following should be completed before going ahead and creating your Oracle Cloud Function:
- - **OCI Tenancy:** If you don't already have an OCI tenancy, you can sign-up right [here](https://www.oracle.com/cloud/free/) and experience the benefits of OCI (with the included always free services!).
-The services that you can use free of charge for an unlimited time include:
+ - **OCI Tenancy:** If you don't already have an OCI tenancy, you can sign-up right [here](https://www.oracle.com/cloud/free/) and experience the benefits of OCI with the included always free services, including Autonomous Data Warehouse!
-   - Two Oracle Autonomous Databases with powerful tools like Oracle Application Express (APEX) and Oracle SQL Developer
-   - Two Oracle Cloud Infrastructure Compute VMs; Block, Object, and Archive Storage; Load Balancer and data egress; Monitoring and Notifications
  - **Deploy an Autonomous Data Warehouse:** You will need to have deployed your Autonomous Data Warehouse instance prior to commencing implementation of the deployment scenario.
 Follow the link to [this tutorial](https://docs.cloud.oracle.com/iaas/Content/Database/Tasks/adbcreating.htm) for guidance on the process.
  - **Download the DB Client Credential Package (Credentials Wallet):** Information contained within the wallet will be used later in the tutorial.
 Follow the link to [this tutorial](https://docs.cloud.oracle.com/iaas/Content/Database/Tasks/adbconnecting.htm) for guidance on the process.
  - **Access the Usage Reports Bucket:** OCI IAM policies are required to be configured in order to access Usage Reports.
 Follow [this tutorial](https://docs.cloud.oracle.com/iaas/Content/Billing/Tasks/accessingusagereports.htm) for guidance on the process.